 The REST layer is going to implement a Demo REST resource to demonstrate the multitenancy approach described in this post.
 It will consist of the REST resource, a Spring interceptor to select and set the tenant identifier and the configuration to associate the interceptor with the REST resource.

-To keep this post and sample code simple I decided to inject the Repository dependency in the REST-related class, in a more serious or complex application, I would suggest to implement a Service class where one or more Dao dependencies would be used along with an Object Mapper / Converter to prevent leaking the model to the resource layer.
+To keep this post and sample code simple I decided to inject the Repository dependency in the REST-related class, in a more serious or complex application, I would suggest to implement a Service class where one or more Repository / Dao dependencies would be used along with an Object Mapper / Converter to prevent leaking the application’s internal model to the resource layer.

 This Spring interceptor is going to use a ThreadLocal-based implementation included in DvdRentalTenantContext to set the tenant information passed through an HTTP Header.
 Another option would be to pass the tenant identifier in the URL or through a BEARER token.
-Although an interceptor was used for this post, a servlet filter could have been used instead.
+Although an interceptor was used for this post, a servlet filter could have been implemented and configured instead.

 This configuration is automatically done by Spring Boot but needed to be explicitly configured to associate the DvdRentalMultiTenantInterceptor interceptor with the REST requests.